 Sampling Procedures

 The technique used in this study is the purposive sampling technique.
 A purposive sampling technique is a non-probability sample that is chosen based on population characteristics and the study goal.
 As considered by Tongco (2007), purposive sampling is a non-random sampling technique relying on researchers' judgement.
-The respondents of this study were sstudents from the second year and above because they had been in the university setting for some time, and the potential for them to be exposed to courses related to soft skills was promising.
+The respondents of this study were students from the second year and above because they had been in the university setting for some time, and the potential for them to be exposed to courses related to soft skills was promising.
 Since this study was not able to obtain the population list, G*Power software was used to identify the required sample size.
 After calculation, the minimum sample size required was 129 responses (Predictors: 4, power: 0.95, effect size: 0.15) (Kang, 2021).
 Hence, 150 valid responses were obtained, and the sample size was still relevant for statistical data analysis.
 The participants in this research were students who studied at a private university in the Klang Valley region.
 Klang Valley was chosen as it is an international higher education hub, and many private universities are located within this area (Chin, 2019; Starpicks, 2022).

 Measurement